PoojaBPB/CXR-Insight/README.md

 ## About the Project

+## About the Project

-**CXR Insight** is a machine learning and deep learning project for automated tuberculosis (TB) detection from chest X-ray images.
+**CXR Insight** is a machine learning and deep learning project for automated tuberculosis (TB) detection from chest X-ray images using the **TBX11K dataset**.

-The project compares traditional machine-learning approaches with convolutional neural networks, evaluates model performance at a screening-focused operating threshold, examines generalisation on an independent chest X-ray dataset, and uses Grad-CAM++ to explore the image regions influencing model predictions.
+The project compares HOG-based SVM and Random Forest models with ResNet50 and MobileNetV2, evaluates model performance at a screening-focused operating threshold, tests generalisation on the independent **Shenzhen chest X-ray dataset**, and uses Grad-CAM++ to explore the image regions influencing ResNet50 predictions.

 ---